Stenotaphrum secundatum

 Stenotaphrum secundatum is native to the Gulf of Mexico, Caribbean, and coastal tropical and subtropical regions of the Americas and Africa.Suggested Uses

 Used in home lawns, parks, and commercial landscapes throughout the Gulf Coast, Florida, and coastal Southeast.
-Most shade-tolerant warm-season grass.
-Dense coarse spongy turf.
-Thick stolons—good erosion control.
-Salt-tolerant—coastal sites.
-Warm-season z8-10.
-Not suitable for northern climates (no cold tolerance), fine-textured lawns (coarsest grass), or high-traffic sports turf (poor wear tolerance).
-No seed—sod/plugs/sprigs only.How to Identify
+Among the more shade-tolerant warm-season grasses available.
+Dense coarse spongy turf form.
+Thick stolons hold soil in place for erosion control.
+Salt-tolerant for coastal sites.
+Warm-season grass for zones 8-10.
+Not suited to northern climates (no cold tolerance), to gardeners who want narrow-textured lawns (this species is the coarsest), or to high-traffic sports turf (poor wear tolerance).
+No seed available — establishment is by sod, plugs, or sprigs only.How to Identify

 Appearance